Who Has the Most Valuable Signature on the Declaration of Independence? (It’s Not Who You Think)

-Most recently, a Gwinnett signature sold for $722,500 in New York City.
-(If you think that‘s crazy, wait until you see how much people paid for their favorite movie props.)
+In 2010, a Gwinnett signature sold for $722,500 in New York City.
 If you want to get a look at this famous John Hancock (so to speak) for free, four copies currently reside at the New York Public Library.
 Or you can head to the National Archives in Washington, D.C. to see the full Declaration in all its glory.

 So there you have it—the Declaration of Independence has been hiding this valuable secret since 1776.
 Turns out, there’s a lot we don’t know about this important document.
 In fact, we might be celebrating Independence Day on the wrong day!